fmhy/edit/DownloadPiracyGuide.md

 # ► Download Sites

-* **WARNING** - It's best to avoid sites that allow any users to upload when getting both software and games.
+* **Note** - It's best to avoid sites that allow anyone to upload without consequences (like thepiratebay) when getting both software and games.

 ***